 A practice of meditation allows us to more closely observe the mind and its perpetual nature and when we do this, the mind can for a while, find a level of repose.

 Even the busiest minds can find repose through a regular practice of meditation and this is where effective meditation training programs really help.

 By learning to meditate in a group there is the added benefit of a group energy, an entertainment that is not available, as helpful as they might be, through apps or background recordings.

-“Thank you for last night, I have had the roughest week that I have had in a long time and wasn’t that keen on getting there as I was so exhausted.
+The feedback is showing significant increase many are enjoying more calmness and clarity of mind.
+Here is a quote … “thank you for last night, I have had the roughest week that I have had in a long time and wasn’t that keen on getting there as I was so exhausted.
 I am so glad I was there!
-The guided mediation we did where we were laying on beach going into the brain was AMAZING and honestly gave me so much relief which was unbelievable after a week of running away from it!” – Cassie
+The guided mediation we did where we were laying on beach going into the brain was AMAZING and honestly gave me so much relief which was unbelievable after a week of running away from it!”
+Cassie

 Our next More than Meditation Course starts May 10th.
 Here are the details.

 Here is the latest news from Dr Daniel Lewis on how to enliven your immune system.